arbor-sim/arbor/doc/py_recipe.rst

     .. function:: regular_schedule()

-        Default constructor with empty time range and zero time step size.
+        Construct a default regular schedule with empty time range and zero time step size.

     .. function:: regular_schedule(tstart, tstop, dt)

-        Constructor creates a list of times from :attr:`tstart` to :attr:`tstop` in :attr:`dt` time steps.
+        Construct a regular schedule as list of times from :attr:`tstart` to :attr:`tstop` in :attr:`dt` time steps.

     .. attribute:: tstart

-        Start time (in ms).
+        The start time (ms).

     .. attribute:: tstop

-        End time (in ms).
+        The end time (ms).

     .. attribute:: dt

-        Time step size (in ms).
+        The time step size (ms).

 .. class:: explicit_schedule

     .. function:: explicit_schedule()

-        Constructor with empty list.
+        Construct a default explicit schedule with an empty list.

     .. attribute:: times

-        A list of times in the schedule (in ms).
+        Set the list of times in the schedule (ms).

 .. class:: poisson_schedule